 Skip to main content

-Doris defaults to columnar storage, where each column is stored contiguously.
+Doris uses columnar storage by default, with each column stored contiguously.
 Columnar storage offers excellent performance for analytical scenarios (such as aggregation, filtering, sorting, etc.), as it only reads the necessary columns, reducing unnecessary IO.
 However, in point query scenarios (such as SELECT *), all columns need to be read, requiring an IO operation for each column, which can lead to IOPS becoming a bottleneck, especially for wide tables with many columns (e.g., hundreds of columns).

-To address the IOPS bottleneck in point query scenarios, starting from version 2.0.0, Doris supports hybrid storage.
+To address the IOPS bottleneck in point query scenarios, starting from version 2.0.0, Doris supports Hybrid Row-Columnar Storage.
 When users create tables, they can specify whether to enable row storage.
 With row storage enabled, each row only requires one IO operation for point queries (such as SELECT *), significantly improving performance.

 Syntax

-When creating a table, specify whether to enable row storage, which columns to enable row storage for, and the storage compression unit size page_size in the table's PROPERTIES.
+When creating a table, specify whether to enable row storage, and the storage compression unit size page_size in the table's PROPERTIES.

 1. Whether to enable row storage: defaults to false (not enabled).